digitale-kunst/website/src/content/pages/admissions.md

 <br/>
 <br/>

-Portfolio preparation sessions are in the fall of 2024, dates TBA.
+## Portfolio preparation session
+Onsite at the department, 03 December 2024, 14:00 to 16:00.
+Bring questions, ideas, sketches.
+No registration necessary.

 We are happy to have you :)